ipv6guide/ipv6guide.github.io/enterprise/implementation/security.md

 ICMPv6 is a crucial component of an IPv6 network and basic functions of IPv6 rely on it.
 See RFC 4890 for more information.

 Look at what you're doing with IPv4 - make sure tools are able log and interpret IPv6 correctly.
 Firewalls, intrusion detection systems, intrusion prevention systems, logging.
 Do you scan for both IPv4 and IPv6?
+Scraping tool.

+Security managers that think you have to enumerate all hosts on a subnet - point to authoritative document